Duoluoluos/r-r-rewriter/README.md

    ```

 3. **Set your OpenAI API key**:
-   - To use the OpenAI - related features, you need to set your API key.
+   - To use the OpenAI-related features, you need to set your API key.
 In the terminal, run:
    ```bash
    export OPENAI_API_KEY = <your_api_key>
    ```